James Milner: Brighton & Hove Albion

-On 14 June 2023, Premier League club Brighton & Hove Albion announced that Milner would join the club upon the expiry of his Liverpool contract at the end of the month.
-He agreed a one-year contract with the option to extend for another year.
+On 14 June 2023, Premier League club Brighton & Hove Albion announced that Milner would join the club upon the expiry of his contract with Liverpool.
+He agreed a one-year contract until the end of the 2023–24 season, with the option to extend for another year.
 He made his Brighton debut on 12 August, in the club's opening game of the 2023–24 season, starting and playing 79 minutes of the match in the 4–1 home win over Premier League newcomers Luton Town.
 On 16 September, he played in a 3–1 away win over Manchester United, to become the first player to win at Old Trafford with four different clubs, in addition to achieving a record of 11 victories in total including 6 away wins against the same opponent.
 On 22 January 2024, Milner played his 633rd Premier League match in a home goalless draw against Wolverhampton, moving ahead of Ryan Giggs to be second in all-time appearances, only behind Gareth Barry with 653.

 On 15 May 2024, Milner signed a new one-year deal with Brighton.
 He featured in the 2024–25 season opening match on 17 August, which ended in an 3–0 away win against Everton, becoming the first player to play 23 Premier League seasons.
 Later that month, on 31 August, he suffered a hamstring injury in a 1–1 away draw against Arsenal, which sidelined him for most of the season.
 On 25 May 2025, he came on as a late substitute in a 4–1 away victory against Tottenham Hotspur on the final matchday of the season.